 I hereby acknowledge that I have read and fully understand the market rules and regulations listed below and agree to follow them.

 The Market Coordinator or his/her designee is responsible for enforcing the Vendor Rules.
-We reserve the right to change these terms and conditions at any time.

 Signs and Equipment